rpjboyarski/Hunter/README.md

 # HUNTER
 ## Agentic Autonomous Network Reconaissance Tool
 **Hunter** is an AI agent designed for autonomous network reconaissance of both external and internal networks.
 It uses OpenAI's Agents SDK and AgentOps for tool calling.
+Note that this tool was created in three hours as a proof of concept for AgentOps Hack Night at UIUC.

 ## 🛠️ Supported Tools
 **Nmap**: For scanning internal networks